 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-"iPhone 12 Email Virus", "VodaFone Email Virus" and "Inditron Enterprises Email Virus" are a couple of examples of other malspam campaigns that were or still are used to deliver malware.
-As mentioned in the introduction, in most cases such emails are disguised as letters from existing, legitimate companies.
-However, none of those companies have anything to do with these emails.
-Therefore, they must be ignored.
-Examples of malware that is distributed via malspam too are Agent Tesla, Dridex, Ursnif and TrickBot.
+"iPhone 12 Email Virus", "VodaFone Email Virus" and "Inditron Enterprises Email Virus" are some of examples of other malspam campaigns that are used to deliver malware.
+As mentioned, in most cases, these emails are disguised as messages from existing, legitimate companies, however, none have anything to do with these emails.

 How did FedEx Freight email virus infect my computer?

 Installation of the Remcos RAT occurs when recipients download the malicious IMG file ("FedEX Detail.img") and open the malicious EXE file ("fedex detail.exe").
 As mentioned, the names of these malicious files can differ in other emails from the same malspam campaign.

 Typically, cyber criminals behind malspam campaigns send emails with a file attached to them or a download link to the malicious file.
 Their main goal is to trick recipients into opening/executing the rogue file, which then installs malicious software.

 Note that malicious documents that are opened with Microsoft Office 2010 or newer versions install malicious software only if users enable macros commands (enable editing/content).
 These versions include "Protected View" mode, which does not allow opened malicious documents to install malware automatically.
 Older versions do not include this feature and install malicious software without asking permission.